 Batteries: 3 AAA

 The Cabela’s Alaskan Guide RGB Headlamp by Princeton Tec is one of our favorite headlamps for hunting because it’s dirt-simple to use.
-All you have to do is push the button and can cycle through five modes, red, green or blue and white in high or low.
-Better yet, red comes on first, so you don’t have to cycle through the white to get to red — to get to white, just push and hold for a second or two.
+All you have to do is push the button and you can cycle through five modes, red, green or blue and, of course, white in high or low.
+Better yet, red comes on first, so you don’t have to cycle through the white to get to red and mess up your night vision.
+To get to white, just push and hold for a second or two.
 So easy.
-The main LED lamp puts out 300 lumens in high.
-Of course, Princeton Tec is a great headlamp manufacturer in its own right, but this Cabela’s branded model gets our nod because we’re fans of Cabela’s and the company’s overall customer service and dedication to hunting and outdoor gear.
+The main LED lamp puts out 300 lumens on high.
+The only downside is that the white on high seems to stay near full power for several hours — not the full 28-hour reported run time.
+The light output continues to run, it just dims over time.
+So, the 28-hour run time claim isn’t exactly wrong, but it’s not exactly right, either.
+Let’s put it this way: In our experience, you’ll likely get good results on high for about 4 hours.
+After that, performance is comparable to other lights on lower settings for longer periods of time.
+Meanwhile, Princeton Tec is a great headlamp manufacturer in its own right, but this Cabela’s branded model gets our nod because we’re fans of Cabela’s and the company’s overall customer service and dedication to hunting and outdoor gear.

 Max Beam Distance: 73 meters